-To order tickets to a master class as an auditor, select the artist you want from the ticket sales page link below and select master class audit in the ticket type drop down menu.
+To order tickets to a master class as an auditor, select the artist you want from the ticket sales page link below.
 Master class audit tickets are included in season tickets.

 Some general tips for students performing in the class: